kwindla/snowshoe-stamp-js-sample/README.md

 minimal working server-side code
 ---------------------

-We're relying on the [snowshoestamp](https://github.com/mattnull/node-snowshoe-stamp) package to do the heavy lifting of validating the callback data we get from the SnowShoe API server.
-So all we need to do is set up some routing and validation logic.
+We're relying on the [snowshoestamp](https://github.com/mattnull/node-snowshoe-stamp) package to do the heavy lifting of communicating with the SnowShoe API server.
+All we need to do is set up some routing and validation logic.

 ```javascript
 var express = require('express');